stefanluth/ts3python/README.md

 <a href='https://github.com/Murgeye/teamspeak3-python-api'>API</a> and
 <a href='https://github.com/Murgeye/teamspeak3-python-bot'>Bot</a>.
 <br>
-I have resorted to writing my own versions from scratch because those projects were too big for my needs.
+I have resorted to writing my own versions from scratch because those projects were too big and extensive for my needs.

 ## Modules
 The project used to be limited to the `TS3Bot` and `TS3Query` classes but as I worked on it,